top of page

 How are load line regulations enforced?

-Load line regulations are enforced by national maritime authorities and port state control inspections.
-Vessels found overloaded or in violation may face penalties, fines, and detention until issues are resolved.
+Load line regulations are enforced by Class surveys and PSC (port state control) inspections.
+Vessels found overloaded or in violation may face class withdrawal, fines by PSC, or even detention.

 What is the purpose of the International Load Line Certificate?